Application ABC

 1%Persons with a high public profile and are tied to a place (e.g. top athletes)

-...90% according to selection by the university (achievement quota)
+...90% according to the university’s own selection (merit quota)

-The study places are awarded on the basis of selection criteria which are laid down in the selection regulations for each degree program: average grade of the university entrance qualification ("Abi grade"), weighted individual grades of the university entrance qualification, selection interview, relevant vocational training, internships, voluntary work, and prizes and awards.
+University places are awarded on the basis of selection criteria that are set out in the selection regulations for each degree program: Average grade of the university entrance qualification (A-levels, high school diploma, etc.), weighted individual grades of the university entrance qualification, selection interview, relevant vocational training, internships, voluntary work, prizes, and awards.

-Every half year that passes since you acquired your university entrance qualification and that you are not enrolled at a university in Germany is automatically counted as a waiting semester.
-As a rule, a maximum of seven waiting semesters are taken into account.
+Every half year that has passed since you obtained your university entrance qualification and have not been enrolled at a university in Germany is automatically counted as a waiting semester.
+In principle, a maximum of seven semesters of waiting time are taken into account.

-The applicant who has the most waiting semesters, i.e. who has waited the longest, is awarded first place.
-The one who waited the second longest, the second place, etc. This continues until 10% of the places are allocated, regardless of the grades of the university entrance qualification ("Abitur").
+The applicant with the most semesters of waiting time, i.e. who has waited the longest, is awarded the first place.
+The person who has waited the second longest takes the second place and so on.
+This continues until 10% of the university places have been allocated.